-As no one wants to lose customers from any of the platforms and opting for native app development for gripping over the customers might cost higher as compared to hybrid apps that require one investment for multiple platforms.
+As no one wants to lose customers from any of the platforms opting for native app development for gripping over the customers might cost more as compared to hybrid apps that require one investment for multiple platforms.
 The efforts with native app development will be more resulting in more cost.

 Moving on to the concrete cost- there is no fixed app development price as the development of the app depends upon the number of features, functionality, complexity, nature of the app, etc.

 However, if given a rough idea, the cost to develop native apps ranges from $18,000 to $21,000 whereas the cost to build a hybrid app costs $22,000.
-The cost to develop a native application for both the platforms separately will cost nearly from $30,0oo to $32,000.
+The cost to develop a native application for both platforms separately will cost nearly $30,0oo to $32,000.

 Moving from app development cost, the next factor that comes with native vs hybrid apps comparison is the app user interface.
-Users want their app to work smoothly and without glitches, as they are not concerned about the backend processes.
+Users want their apps to work smoothly and without glitches, as they are not concerned about the backend processes.
 Thus, ensuring a high-end user experience is the most important thing for successful app development.

 You cannot get biased with any of the platforms when investing in hybrid app development as both sides of the users might lack a great experience which is not the case with native apps.
-Native apps are made for a dedicated platform, getting things done smoothly here can happen.
+Native apps are made for a dedicated platform, so getting things done smoothly here can happen.

 Thus, apart from bridging the gap between platforms, it is important to come up with an app with a great user interface and experience.

 A secured app is way better than a rich app with numerous features.
-Finance-based apps, banking apps, medical apps, and others require high-end security, and losing grip over the security might make one lose customers.
+Finance-based apps, banking apps, medical apps, and others require high-end security, and losing a grip on the security might make one lose customers.
 Thus, security in the apps is the best hooking point to encourage users to use the app.

-The difference between native and hybrid app also depends upon app maintenance.
-As mentioned above, hybrid apps are better when it comes to bug fixing, updating the app from both sides- users and developers.
+The difference between native and hybrid apps also depends upon app maintenance.
+As mentioned above, hybrid apps are better when it comes to bug fixing, and updating the app from both sides- users and developers.
 Developers need to work on one platform and users are not required to download the updated version of the app manually.